 Unlike inverse contract which uses the underlying coin as settlement, all USDT contracts will use USDT as settlement.
 Hence, the USDT insurance fund is shared among all contracts.

-At the moment, Bybit only supports withdrawal via ERC20 and do not support Omni.
+Bybit supports withdrawal via ERC20, TRC 20 and do not support Omni.
 For the steps on how to make a withdrawal, please click here.